pj222/TourBooking/part3.md

 - **Scope 3: End-to-end testing:**

-    **Pro**: You can quickly do a health check of an application by testing imporatnt ene to end functionality.
+    **Pros**: You can quickly do a health check of an application by testing imporatnt ene to end functionality.

     **Cons**: Big application can have lot of imporatnt e2e scenarios which will be ultimately a lot to test.